jstachio/kiwi/readme.md

 #### Resource Media Type

-Kiwi will try to automatically determine the media type of a resource based on the URI file extension but in some cases that is not enough.
+Ezkv will try to automatically determine the media type of a resource based on the URI file extension but in some cases that is not enough.
 The key `_mediaType_[name]` allows you to provide that explicitly.

 This is especially useful on URIs that can load a key that has key values in it.